MinaProtocol/MIPs/MIPS/mip-zkapps.md

 - `token_symbol`: a string, up to six characters long, that can provide a name for a `token_id` whose owner is the public key and token id in this account.
 In the existing mainnet, only the default MINA `token_id` is used.
-New `token_id`s are derived from the the addresses of the smart contract that defines them.
+New `token_id`s are derived from the addresses of the smart contract that defines them.

 The following account field is removed: